 Tight inner thigh muscles can limit your hip range of motion, leaving you more susceptible to groin strain, knee injury and chronic back pain.
 Start including some of these stretches into your weekly routine to improve flexibility and alleviate tension in your adductors.

-Here is a variety of stretches you can do from the seated, kneeling, standing and lying position.
+Here are a variety of stretches you can do from the seated, kneeling, standing and lying position.
+All you need for this is a foam roller.

 Let’s get into it.